Ebiroll/openvg/README.md

-#Testbed for exploring OpenVG on the Raspberry Pi.
+#Library cloned for the purpose of building an real time timetable with OpenVG on the Raspberry Pi.

+## SL2GO

+This repository hold the sourcecode for a realtime timetable with data from, https://www.trafiklab.se

+It is written in

 <a href="http://www.flickr.com/photos/ajstarks/7811750326/" title="rotext by ajstarks, on Flickr"><img src="http://farm8.staticflickr.com/7249/7811750326_614ea891ae.jpg" width="500" height="281" alt="rotext"></a>